top of page

 Pelvic Block Resulting from Structural Leg Length Discrepancy

-My initial reaction to their comments was to say, “That’s interesting but why are you telling me?
+My initial reaction to clients comments about improved digestion was to say, “That’s interesting but why are you telling me?
 I am treating your leg and back pain.”
-It was not until commencing heel lift treatment for my own condition when I experienced a sudden and dramatic improvement to digestion that I realised it was the result of improved energetic flow in the TCM organ channels.
-I then hypothesised that if it was having this effect on digestive organs, a similar effect is likely to occur with the reproductive organs and Kidneys.
-I now have anecdotal evidence this is the case.
+It was not until commencing heel lift treatment for my own condition when I experienced a sudden and dramatic improvement to digestion that I realised it was the result of improved energetic Qi flow in the TCM organ channels.
+I then hypothesised that if it was having this effect on digestion, a similar effect is likely to occur with the reproductive and kidney function.
+There is now anecdotal evidence to this effect in my practice.
+This is supported by Traditional Chinese Medical theory and is known to a few TCM practitioners.

+The physical mechanisms generating the Pelvic Block are the Three Cardinal Signs of Short Right Leg Syndrome.
 Specifically, the left SIJ is twisted in high range anterior rotation due to the First Cardinal Sign compressing the cartilage and straining the ligaments.
 It may or may not be painful.
-Regardless, sufficient tightness is present in the ligamental structure to block energetic flow down the backline of the lower limb.
+Regardless, sufficient tightness is present in the ligamental structure of the SIJ to block energetic flow down the backline of the left lower limb.
+This causes a subtle thickening and tightening through the connective tissue that under loading and other influences can morph into pain, dysfunction and injury affecting mobility.
 In the long term the left SIJ may become unstable and injured by the chronic strain.
+Both the Femoral-Acetabular Joint and the Sacrum are misaligned by the anterior rotation of the hip.
 The left hip flexors are held in a short position, will be chronically tight and always require more stretching than the right side.

-The effects of the Third Cardinal Sign with the Lumbar Spine sitting on a tilted Sacrum force it into mild scoliosis with right convexity.
-Lumbar disks are encouraged to bulge slightly t+o the right.
-This contributes to the state of the right QL’s which are frequently tight and tender, and lower back pain generally.
-Particularly where the client has experienced acute injury in the past, the asymmetrical strain is constantly nagging the old injury causing pain and dysfunction.
+The effects of the Third Cardinal Sign with the Lumbar Spine sitting on a tilted Sacrum force it into mild scoliosis with right convexity through the Lumbar spine.
+Lumbar disks are encouraged to bulge to the right due to the geometric wedge shape generated between the vertebrae.
+This contributes to tightness and tenderness frequently sighted at the right QL’s and lower back pain.
+Particularly where the client has experienced acute injury in the past, the asymmetrical strain is constantly nagging the old injury causing ongoing pain and dysfunction.

-Also contributing to QL tightness is an inactive Glute Medius which does not properly stabilise the Pelvis in locomotion forcing the adjacent TFL and contra-lateral QL to take on greater load.
-I expect too there will be strain about the Sacrum and internal aspects of the Pelvis in ways that I am not sufficiently knowledgeable about to detail.
+Also contributing to QL tightness is an inactive Glute Medius from either a prominent Left or Right Lower Limb Mechanism which does not properly stabilise the Pelvis in locomotion forcing the adjacent TFL and contra-lateral QL to take on greater load.
+I expect too there will be strain about the Sacrum and internal aspects of the Pelvis in ways well described by the Osteopathic and Chiropractic professions.

 First coming to my attention in clinical practice were mobility cases impacting the backline of the lower limbs due to the effects of the First and Second Cardinal Signs at the Pelvis.
 The energetic blockage causing a subtle thickening and tightening of the connective tissue through the backline that under loading escalates to acute conditions such as Piriformis Syndrome, Plantar Fasciitis, chronic hamstring and calf tightness and dysfunction up to and including rupture.
 These type of cases are not uncommon.
 The youngest such case I have sighted was a fourteen year old athlete and heel lift treatment resolved his issues entirely within two weeks.
 These mobility symptoms generally afflict those undertaking athletic and/or repetitive physical activity, particularly where inadequate mobilising and stretching recovery action is undertaken.
 There is a link between loading mild underlying states being pushed into acute symptoms.
 There are exceptions to this but this is the common pattern.

-Advanced cases may also have experienced catastrophic lumbar disk bulge injury.
+Advanced cases may have also experienced catastrophic lumbar disk bulge injury.
 Hard physical activity combined with the structural effects of mild scoliosis from a tilted pelvis encourages this.
-Lumbro-sacral spasm from such an injury compounds the effect of the Pelvic block from the Three Cardinal Signs of SRLS.
-That was part my personal story.
-The resulting loss of integrity in a previously injured knee joint that had always managed fine with training, forced me out of sport.
-Gradual decline of lower limb function over the following two years was a mystery.
+Lumbro-sacral spasm from such an injury compounds the effect of the Pelvic block.

 Conventional therapy for the symptoms being experienced only ever provides limited temporary relief until the leg length discrepancy is addressed and Pelvic block eliminated.
-I suspect I do not sight many advanced cases in clinical practice as it can rapidly force an individual to retire from active life.
+I do not sight many advanced cases in clinical practice as it can force an individual to retire from active life.
 Should I visit old age retirement homes, I might find many such cases.
-Advanced cases will benefit greatly from supplementary treatment from massage, directed mobility exercise, TCM internal medicine, and energetic healing practices to clear blocked energetic passages in pelvis and lower limbs and reinvigorate/activate weakened vitality.
+Advanced cases will benefit greatly from heel lift treatment, supplemented with massage, mobility exercise to increase pelvic flexibility, TCM internal medicine, and energetic healing practices to clear blocked energetic passages in pelvis and lower limbs and reinvigorate/activate weakened vitality.

 bottom of page